borgbackup/borg/docs/usage.rst

     $ borg extract --stdout /path/to/repo::arch dev/vg0/home-snapshot > /dev/vg0/home

+.. _append-only-mode:

 Append-only mode
 ~~~~~~~~~~~~~~~~

 A repository can be made "append-only", which means that Borg will never overwrite or
+delete committed data (append-only refers to the segment files, but borg will also
-delete committed data.
-This is useful for scenarios where multiple machines back up to
+reject to delete the repository completely).
+This is useful for scenarios where a
-a central backup server using ``borg serve``, since a hacked machine cannot delete
+backup client machine backups remotely to a backup server using ``borg serve``, since
-backups permanently.
+a hacked client machine cannot delete backups on the server permanently.

 To activate append-only mode, edit the repository ``config`` file and add a line
 ``append_only=1`` to the ``[repository]`` section (or edit the line if it exists).